-Sexual selection also results in reproductive success and is naturally selected for, but is not an adaptation that increases security.
-For example, the beautifully plumed peacock's tail does not increase, it may even decrease, the peacock’s security, but, because the ornate tail leads to sexual selection, it increases reproductive success, and, therefore, is selected for by natural selection.
+Sexual selection also results in reproductive fitness (success) and is naturally selected for, but is not an adaptation that increases security or the ability to survive in the environment.
+For example, the beautiful peacock's tail does not increase, it may even decrease, the peacock’s physical security, but, because the ornate tail leads to sexual selection, it increases reproductive success, and, therefore, is selected for by natural selection.

-Because natural selection selects adaptations based on a security paradigm, the goal of our behavior is to make us secure and/or feel secure.
+Because natural selection selects only for security, the primary goal of our behavior is to make us secure and/or feel secure.
 Being secure is recognized by the cognitive belief system (CBS), and when we appreciate that we are secure, we then feel secure, as recognized by the emotional belief system (EBS).
-Because of natural selection, we and all living organisms are a synthesis of security systems.
+Because of natural selection, which selects only for security, we and all living organisms are a synthesis of security systems.
 That belief systems are security systems will be discussed in the next section.

 Copyright © M.D.
 Jaffe - All Rights Reserved.